Cost of conflict: Cost of Conflict in India/Pakistan

 Strategic Foresight Group led the first endeavor in the field of cost of conflict studies, which was received extremely well by the media and political strata.
 The report has several interesting findings.
 According to the report, at least 100,000 families suffered direct human costs on account of the four wars between India and Pakistan.
-In addition, troop mobilization in Operation Prakaram (December 2001 – October 2002), cost India and Pakistan a combined $3billion.
+In addition, troop mobilization in Operation Prakaram (December 2001 – October 2002), cost India and Pakistan a combined $3 billion.
 A similar mobilization in the future would see a 50% increase in costs on both sides.

 Cost of Conflict in Sri Lanka

 This report focuses on the Sri Lankan Civil War, a twenty-six-year-long military conflict between the Tamil insurgents and successive Sri Lankan governments.
-According to the report Sri Lanka was the most militarized among the South Asian countries with 8,000 military personnel per million population.
+According to the report, Sri Lanka was the most militarized of the South Asian countries, with 8,000 military personnel per million population.
 In terms of military expenditure as percentage of GDP, Sri Lanka had the largest expenditure in the region.
-The country's defense expenditure is also higher than other comparable conflict-ridden countries such as Colombia, Myanmar, Sierra Leone, Sudan, the Philippines and Uganda.
-Although the report is sold out the information is readily available on-line.
+The country's defense expenditure is also higher than in other comparable conflict-ridden countries such as Colombia, Myanmar, Sierra Leone, Sudan, the Philippines, and Uganda.

 Cost of Conflict in the Middle East

 Lastly, the Cost of Conflict in the Middle East calculates the direct and indirect costs of successive wars in the Middle East.
 It involves all the countries affected.
-Some interesting findings from the report include the following points: 7 out of the 10 highest military spenders in the world are currently from the Middle East and the cumulative military expenditure is expected to double in the next 10 years.
+Some interesting findings from the report include the following points: 7 out of the 10 highest military spenders in the world are currently from the Middle East, and the cumulative military expenditure is expected to double in the next 10 years.
 The region also has the highest number of military personnel per million people in the world.
-The First Gulf War in 1990, emitted CO_{2} that was equivalent to 1.5% of the world's annual emissions.
+The First Gulf War in 1990 emitted CO_{2} that was equivalent to 1.5% of the world's annual emissions.
 The report has special chapters dedicated to the Israeli–Palestinian conflict.

 Opportunity Cost

 The most unusual feature in these reports is the opportunity cost of conflict – that is the economic benefits that could have been accrued had there not been conflicts in these countries or regions.
-According to the reports, countries in the Middle East that are directly involved in or affected by the Israeli-Palestinian conflict, internal strife in Lebanon and the US invasion of Iraq have lost a $12 trillion (in 2006 dollar value) in opportunity costs from 1991 to 2010.
+According to the reports, countries in the Middle East that are directly involved in or affected by the Israeli-Palestinian conflict, internal strife in Lebanon, and the US invasion of Iraq have lost $12 trillion (in 2006 dollar value) in opportunity costs from 1991 to 2010.
 In the case of Sri Lanka, SFG stated that Foreign Direct Investment (FDI) remained stagnant during periods of civil war and that net FDI increased during periods of ceasefire.
-In 2004, Strategic Foresight Group stated that India and Pakistan could achieve growth rates of 10% and 7% respectively, provided there is no major conflict, no global recession and effective resource and political management in the future.
+In 2004, Strategic Foresight Group stated that, provided the absence of major conflict, no global recession, and effective political and resource management, India and Pakistan could achieve growth rates of 10% and 7%, respectively.